team-refcode/refcode-docs/modules/file-types-and-encoding.md

 ### File types
 Talk about different file types as a way of showing that there are many ways to format a document, and HTML/CSS are just one way.

-### Atom
-Atom is a program specifically designed for writing code.
-It opens documents in plaintext without any other formatting.
-Thus, if you open files that have some other type of encoding, you will see the code, not the rendered output or rich text.
-The file extension is a hint about what type of encoding will be used and which program should open it.

 ## Exercise
 Demonstrate that handwritten code needs to be edited in plaintext, in a special editor (not MS Word), and given a special extension.
 HTML files can be opened by either a browser or an editor.
 The same exact document can be encoded in different formats.